alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 1. In VIM, I already know how to...
 2. I'm interested in exploring VIM because...
-3. I find VIM intimidating because...
+3. I find VIM confusing or intimidating because...

 Also, make sure you have access to a workstation with VS Code installed and the VIM extension installed.
 You could also install these on your laptop.